mlazarov/Hyper-Cache-Extended/readme.txt

 = 1.3.0 =
 * Disabling cleanup process when server is above max load average
 * Fixing wrong used reject config item
+* A zero (or less) value means a cached page is valid forever

 = 1.2.0 =
 * Adding default (optimal) value for max load average